Michel Bisceglia

-Michel Bisceglia is a Belgian musician.
-Born Michelino Bisceglia on January 4, 1970, he descends from a family of Italian origin.
+Michel Bisceglia (born Michelino Bisceglia; 4 January 1970) is a Belgian musician.
+He descends from a family of Italian origin.
 Although he began playing the keyboard at the age of 6, his formal training on classical piano only started when he was already 12 years old.
 A few years later he switched to modern piano, and by his second year in high school he knew he wanted to dedicate his life to music.

 Jazz musician

 As a jazz musician he worked with jazz icons such as Randy Brecker, Bob Mintzer, Toots Thielemans and Dewey Redman.
 Bisceglia also got nominated twice as Best Belgian Musician of the year, 1999 and 2002.

 In 1997 Bisceglia formed his own jazz trio, and to this date they still perform in their original lineup.
 During this period they have recorded six studio albums and played on famous jazz festivals all over the world.
 Their debut album 'about stories' features guest musicians Randy Brecker and Bob Mintzer.
 Bisceglia is well known for working with artists from outside the jazz world.
 His most notable coproduction in this regard was Jazz Works, released with Buscemi (DJ) on Blue Note Records.